Liu Zan: Guanqiu Jian and Wen Qin's Rebellion

-In 255, when the Wei generals Guanqiu Jian and Wen Qin started a rebellion in Shouchun (壽春; present-day Shou County, Anhui), the Wu regent Sun Jun decided to lead troops to Shouchun to support the rebels.
+In 255, when the Wei generals Guanqiu Jian and Wen Qin started a rebellion in Shouchun (壽春; present-day Shou County, Anhui), the Wu regent Sun Jun, who had overthrown Zhuge Ke, decided to lead troops to Shouchun to support the rebels.
 Liu Zan was commissioned as Left Protector of the Army (左護軍), given a seal of authority, and ordered to join Sun Jun in the campaign.
 However, he fell sick on the journey to Shouchun.
 At the same time, Wei imperial forces had managed to suppress the rebellion already.
 While preparing to return to Wu, Sun Jun ordered Liu Zan and the troops escorting the supplies to head back first.

 Taking advantage of the enemy's retreat, the Wei general Zhuge Dan ordered his subordinate Jiang Ban (蔣班) to lead 4,000 troops to pursue and attack Liu Zan.
 As Liu Zan was ill at the time, he could not get up and direct the troops to fight the enemy.
 Knowing that they would lose the battle, he passed his ceremonial umbrella and his official seal to his subordinate(s) and told him, "As a commander, I have defeated enemies and captured their flags, but I have never lost a single battle.
 Now, I am sick and outnumbered by the enemy.
 You should quickly leave while you still can.
 It won't do our State any good if all of us die here today; it'll only benefit the enemy."
-When his subordinate(s) refused to leave, he drew his sword and threatened to kill him; only then did his subordinate(s) leave.
+When his subordinate(s) refused to leave, Liu drew his sword and threatened to kill him; only then did his subordinate(s) leave.

 In the past, when Liu Zan went to battle, he always assembled his troops first and made them sing and roar to boost their morale.
 He never lost any of the battles he fought in, until his last one.
 Before his death, he sighed, "I have always fought battles in the same way.
 Today, because of my illness, I end up in this situation.
 Such is my destiny!"
 He was 73 years old at the time of his death (by East Asian age reckoning).
 Jiang Ban ordered his head to be cut off and put on display, and confiscated his military seal.
 Many people lamented his death.